DAY FIVE INVICTUS GAMES WRAP; Gut wrenching stuff on display at The Hague

 The Aussies did us proud with another slew of medals, great sportsmanship, shining smiles and display of determination.

 – Gold: James Saville, Kerrie Tessier, Matt Model, Peter Brown, Sarah Petchell

 wheelchair rugby results

 After a fast and furious competition in ‘murderball’, Australia booked a spot in the semi-finals, where the 13-strong side played off against Team USA.
 Despite a valiant effort, the Australians went down by 10 tries in the 21-11 defeat.
 The Wheeling Diggers then bounced back to blitz their way to the bronze when they beat the French side 27-10.

-Team Australia wheelchair rugby members are: Mark Armstrong, Matt Brown, Peter Walter Brown, Trent Forbes, Stephen French, Braedon Griffiths, Steve James, Ashley Muir, Lenny Redrose, Scott Reynolds, Shannon Stewart, Andrew Tebbit and Joel Vanderzwan.
+Team Australia wheelchair rugby members are: Mark Armstrong, Matt Brown, Peter Walter Brown, Trent Forbes, Stephen French, Braedon Griffiths, Steve James, Ashley Muir, Lenny Redrose, Scott R, Shannon Stewart, Andrew Tebbit and Joel Vanderzwan.

 what happened next…

 Remember we shared Chris’ story earlier this week?
 Here’s what happened next.
 WOW!